This blog post is for disabled young people in Victoria. It has useful resources and information about COVID-19.

 Victoria is in a state of emergency.
 This means that the Victorian government can make new rules to keep everyone safe.

-People who do not follow the rules can get a fine of almost $5000 from Victoria Police.
+People who do not follow the rules can get a fine from Victoria Police.

 The number of coronavirus cases in Victoria is going down.
 This means there have been some changes to the rules we need to follow.